freqtrade/freqtrade/docs/rest-api.md

 ## OpenAPI interface

-To enable the builtin openAPI interface, specify `"enable_openapi": true` in the api_server configuration.
+To enable the builtin openAPI interface (Swagger UI), specify `"enable_openapi": true` in the api_server configuration.
 This will enable the Swagger UI at the `/docs` endpoint.
 By default, that's running at http://localhost:8080/docs/ - but it'll depend on your settings.

 ## Advanced API usage using JWT tokens